 - Consider the other guy.
 Sure you might have gone to extra lengths to make your email system secure, but what about those in direct communication with you?
 Or the other people they are emailing?
 When you use a trusted email provider to transfer sensitive information, you can’t be certain that your recipients take the same amount of care.
 Once your information leaves your outbox, all bets are off.

 Alternatives to email

-Obviously, there are better ways of handling secure file transfers.
+Obviously, there are better ways to accomplish a secure file transfer.
 Here are just a few alternatives:

-- Just come in to the office.
-Sure it’s inconvenient (and it may be impossible) but bringing paper documents into an office to be scanned and stored in-house is a very safe bet.
+- Just come into the office.
+This was never the most convenient option, but in 2021 it’s probably even less desirable.
+However, bringing paper documents into an office to be scanned and stored in-house is a very safe bet.

 - Encrypt your files using software like 7Zip or TrueCrypt.
 Whatever you choose to do with your digital file, encryption is a safe and secure way of keeping your file under lock and key.
 Just make sure you use a strong and client-specific password when setting the encryption.
-Then only communicate the password to clients over the phone.
+The recipient must also use encryption software to decompress the file.

-- Use enterprise-level software like Portal or File Share to minimize the risk even further.
+- Use enterprise-level software like CCH Axcess Client Collaboration or CCH Axcess Portal to minimize the risk even further.
 Plan ahead and set up accounts for your clients before you need to use them so that when the time comes to get your files in a hurry, half your work is done.

 Today’s collaboration tools provide so much more than just secure file transfer.
 To learn more about the benefits available, download our e-book, Beyond Portals: Best Practices for Client Collaboration.